How to edit a PDF file

 - Finally, after you have finished editing the file click the PDF link to export the file as a PDF.

-Although this is a fantastic free solution for editing a PDF, the PDF Import Extension does have some limitations.
+Although PDF Export Extension is a fantastic free solution for editing a PDF, it does have some limitations.
 It does not currently support PDF forms, table conversions, or the decrypting of protected files.
 If you are running Microsoft Windows, many of these limitations can be avoided by also using PDFill.